 There are other causes of stomach rumblings, and they are usually related to food.
 If you eat foods that are hard to digest, like dairy or complex carbohydrates, your stomach will be noisy.

-If you have a tub full of water, your stomach is empty, and your mouth is full of water, the noise you hear when you open the tap (without pouring the water) will be similar to the noise you hear when you have water sloshing in your stomach.
+If you have a tub full of water, your stomach is empty, and your mouth is full of water, the noise you hear when you open the tap (without pouring the water) will be similar to the noise you hear when you are sloshing in your stomach.

 If your stomach is empty and you have a full glass of water in front of you, the noise may be different, as it may sound like someone was trying to pour out a glass of water.

-If there is only a tiny amount of liquid in your stomach and it is not complete, there will be no sound.
+If there is only a tiny amount of liquid in your stomach and it is not incomplete, there will be no sound.

 In addition, if there is food in your stomach, there will also be some sound coming from the food.